-House Bill 1079-2017 requires the following:
+Senate Bill 342 - 2023 requires the following:

 - 1. The District must contact references and, if applicable, the most recent employer provided by a prospective employee before the District may hire the potential employee. - 2.
-The District must conduct an expanded child protection index check concerning each applicant for employment before or not later than 60 days after the applicant's employment.
+The District must conduct an expanded child protection index check concerning each applicant for employment before or not later than 60 days after the applicant's hire date.
 Employees must comply by the deadline, or the District will separate employment until the DCS check returns as favorable. - 3.
 The District must conduct an expanded criminal history check on each employee every five years.
-The expanded background check will be done through the HR Department in the fall.
-Employees will be notified if they must complete said expanded criminal history check.
+The expanded background check will be done through the HR Department.
+Employees will be notified they must complete said expanded criminal history check.
 Employees must comply by the deadline, or the District has the right to discipline up to and including termination for non-compliance.
+If a charge is discovered on the five-year background check that was not disclosed, the employee is subject to discipline.
 An employee on approved leave will have up to thirty (30) days after returning from leave to complete the mandatory background check requested during the employee's approved time off.